CONTACT US 020 3129 3301

 The first layer to convey moisture

-Helpful hints: when ski touring, snowshoeing or splitboarding, it's a good idea to have a spare layer of clothing in your bag.
-After sweating during ascents, putting on a dry piece of clothing at the top makes descents more pleasant.
+Pro tip: When ski touring, snowshoeing, or splitboarding, it’s a good idea to carry a spare base layer in your pack.
+After sweating on the way up, quickly changing into a dry garment at the summit makes the descent far more enjoyable.

 The second layer that insulates you from the cold